 A stipulation of most condo agreements is required condominium insurance.
 This coverage is vital because it protects your unit and belongings from risks and perils such as water and fire damage.
 Purchasing condominium insurance is relatively easy, but the challenge comes when filing a claim.

-Contact the insurance attorneys at LeMaster & Ahmed PLLC to ensure you receive what you are entitled to.
-Ms. Ahmed and Ms. Lemaster are seasoned insurance lawyers with vast experience dealing with insurance companies.
-Whether you have an adjuster unwilling to negotiate or your rights have been violated, you can count on LeMaster & Ahmed PLLC.
+Contact the insurance attorneys at LeMaster & Ahmed, PLLC to ensure you receive what you are entitled to.
+Ms. Ahmed and Ms. LeMaster are seasoned insurance lawyers with vast experience dealing with insurance companies.
+Whether you have an adjuster unwilling to negotiate or your rights have been violated, you can count on condominium claims lawyers at LeMaster & Ahmed, PLLC.

 - What Does Personal Condo Insurance Cover?

 - Damage Not Covered by Personal Condo Insurance